 The Luhn algorithm will detect almost any single-digit error, such as someone mistyping numbers when they put in their credit card.
 The Luhn algorithm does not protect against malicious attacks, nor is it intended to.
 It is primarily a safeguard against simple user errors.
 Most credit cards and many government identification numbers use this check as a simple method to distinguish valid numbers from random digits.

-That said, your business shouldn’t have to work out the Luhn algorithm by hand.
-A cardholder data discovery program, like Card Recon, can scan thousands of credit cards and instantly determine which entries are valid and which ones might be an attempt at unauthorized use.
+That said, your business doesn’t have to work out the Luhn algorithm by hand.
+A cardholder data discovery tool, like Card Recon, can scan your systems to identify thousands of credit, debit and pre-paid cards, and instantly determine which are valid.
+This is a crucial step for complying with security standards like PCI DSS and privacy laws such as GDPR and more.